onap/integration/docs/docs_scaleout.rst

 - Change "eventName" in the vLB default policy to something different, for example "vLB" instead of the default value "vLoadBalancer"
 - Change "subscriberConsumerGroup" in the TCA configuration to something different, for example "OpenDCAE-c13" instead of the default value "OpenDCAE-c12"
 - Click "UPDATE" to upload the new TCA configuration

+2) During Guilin testing, it has been noticed that there is an issue between SO and APPC for Healthcheck queries, this does not prevent the use case to proceed but limit APPC capabilities